X-Men fan fiction

 “How then?”
 Scott challenged.
 “How does she learn to trust herself enough to use those powers when it’s not an emergency situation?
 How does she get there when her preference is not to push her limits?
 How do I get her there, as her team leader, when I don’t know how much I can push her forward, and when she already resents my pushing her?”

 Professor Xavier fell quiet for a moment.
 Scott was obviously frustrated by this impasse.

 “I don’t have any easy answers for you, Scott.
-Only Jean can determine how best use those gifts.
+Only Jean can determine how best to use those gifts.
 The problem, or perhaps the complication, rests in the fact that Jean possesses great strengths– far greater than she yet realizes.
 Remember that I understand what Jean is facing.
 For yourself and Ororo, the process of discovering what you are capable of is more straightforward; your physical limitations are more well-defined.
 The same is not necessarily true with psychic abilities.
-They can be like opening Pandora’s Box, and given Jean’s particular combination of psychic and telekinetic skills... her limitations are dependent greatly upon her own motivation, and perhaps little else.”
+They can be like opening Pandora’s Box, and given Jean’s particular combination of telepathic and telekinetic skills... her limitations are dependent greatly upon her own motivation, and perhaps little else.”

 “But isn’t that the whole reason why we’re here, Professor, to learn what we’re capable of?”
 Scott argued passionately.

 “That’s a fair question, Scott.”
 Xavier had to smile.
 It simply wasn’t in his nature be passive; Scott would always push forward.
 “Yes.
 Learning to use and properly control our gifts is a vital part of our growth as mutants.
 But even more important than understanding what we can do, is learning what we should do.
 You know that.”